scipp/beamlime/docs/user-guide/adding-new-instruments.md

             ),
         },
     },
+    'fakes': {  # Pixel ID range for fake data 'panel_a' : (1, 128**2),               # (first_id, last_id)
+        'panel_b' : (128**2 + 1, 2 * 128**2),
     }
+}
 ```

 Note that it is valid to configure multiple views for the same detector, e.g., for different resolutions or projections.

+To enable development without real detector data, you can add your instrument to the fake detectors service by adding entries in the 'fakes' dictionary.

+- The pixel IDs must match your detector configuration and should not overlap
+- The fake detector service will generate random events within these ID ranges

 ## View Types